Hi! I'm Nate. Here's a button that will produce my CV, if you're into that sort of thing (updated August 2019).

 My research is focused on issues of political authority and legitimacy.
 I am curious about how political institutions concentrate and exercise power and what that means for those of us subject to those institutions (i.e. all of us).
 My research into authority is fundamentally motivated by anti-authoritarian impulses: I want to understand authority because I want to know exactly where its rightful limits lie.
 Power motivates its own expansion and so the project of pushing back against power is necessary and unending.
 I think it helps to reframe these issues in terms of the paired ideas of vulnerability and trustworthiness, in part by drawing on resources from normative ethics and epistemology.
-In our orientation towards reform, I am also interested in civil disobedience as a contestatory practice, and my thinking in that regard has been keenly shaped in conversation with graduate students in two seminars I have taught on the subject in Frankfurt.
+In our orientation towards reform, I am interested in civil disobedience as a contestatory practice, and my thinking in that regard has been keenly shaped in conversation with graduate students in two seminars I taught on the subject in Frankfurt.
 I have also started research into the implicit enactment of norms, starting from a course I taught on propaganda and recently focusing on the linguistic mechanism of accommodation.
 I am interested in such mechanisms because they must play a central role in explaining, and so addressing, structural injustices, which by definition are not the simple product of individuals’ intentional actions.